 Thwomp Drop is LEGO set 71376-1.
-It doesn't have a score so far.
-The set is recommended by 0 reviews, based on 1 scored review and 3 reviews total.
+It has a score of 88.
+This is average compared to all other sets.
+The set is recommended by 0 reviews, based on 2 scored reviews and 6 reviews total.
+It is ranked in the top 17.48% scored sets on Brick Insights.
 We know this set was released in 2020, and it is categorised in Super Mario.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.